MichelleCorrigan/DjangoProject/README.md

 - Add post: As a Site User I can create a new post so that I can add to the blog content
 - Edit and update post: As a Site User I can edit my post so that I can amend any errors and and make updates
 - Delete post: As a Site User I can delete my post so that it is no longer visible on the blog
+- As a Site User I can view categorized posts together so that I can easily select a post to view

 ## Design
 The site has a simple and clear design, making it easy and enjoyable to navigate through.